Deck and outdoor structure footings

 Outdoor structures such as gazebos, decks, porches, arbors, and pergolas require strong footings as a base to build on.
-If the structure does not have a strong and stable foundation, the posts and beams attached to it may fail resulting in possible injury to the occupants and loss of property.
+If the structure does not have a strong and stable foundation, the posts and beams attached to it may fail.

 Outdoor structures are supported by a basic foundation called footings.
 Footings eliminate settling and slippage, and help protect posts and beams from direct contact with the earth.
 Posts and beams that come in direct contact with the earth will rot more quickly and ultimately weaken the structure.